-As a documentary filmmaker and video journalist, I've learned that everyone truly does have a story -- and an interesting one at that -- if told in the right way.
+As a documentary filmmaker and video journalist, I've learned that everyone truly does have a story -- and an interesting one at that -- if it’s told in the right way.
 I can help you tell a story.
-I would like the opportunity to make a video and photo package to fit your subject and your budget.
+I would like the opportunity to make a biographical video to fit your subject and your budget.

 Scroll down this page to see some of the videos I've done about people.
 You'll see that there are a variety of ways to tell someone's story.
 Whether you take the time to watch all of these videos, or just look at clips from each one, I hope you get a sense for my filmmaking style and think about ways I could use my skills to make a family or biographical video for you.